-PML-N claims ‘institutions’ calling their senators
+PML-N claims ‘institutions’ calling their Senators

 Shibli Faraz noted that at present there are 99 members of the Senate out of which 47 members belong to PTI and allied parties.
 On the other hand, there are 52 members of the opposition.
 In addition, eight to nine members of the Senate are independents whom the opposition counts on its side.

-He said that the main objective of the government’s strategy regarding the long marches, resignations and sit-ins of the PDM, was to expose the opposition.
+He said that the strategy of the government regarding the long marches, resignations and sit-ins of the PDM would be the main objective of which was to expose the opposition.
 “The PDM had made similar announcements in the first phase as well.
 There was nothing but failure, frustration and disgrace on every front for them,” he said.

 “This time too, if the long march of the opposition took place within the ambit of law, we would not stop it or put any obstacle.
 The politics of PDM is the politics of personal interests and they will have to face defeat this time as well because the people of Pakistan do not support corruption but come out against it.
 Proof of this is Imran Khan's successful movement,” he said.